 - A Chromecast dongle for streaming the content.
 Duh!

-- A tablet or an Android smartphone which is still moderately relevant by today’s standards.
+- A tablet or an Android smartphone is still moderately relevant by today’s standards.
 I mean, something that works!
-If you have an iPhone, well, that automatically puts you off the list for the “best pirate” awards.
-You will have to jailbreak your “innovative” phone to get Kodi on it.
-If you can’t be asked to do all that, do what you should have done back when you bought your iPhone.
+If you have an iPhone, that automatically puts you off the list for the “best pirate” awards.
+You must jailbreak your “innovative” phone to get Kodi on it.
+If you can’t be asked to do all that, do what you should have done when you bought your iPhone.
 Get an Android phone!
 (I’m not a fanboy, shut up).

-- A WiFi connection which is fast enough for some decent 1080p content streaming.
-As long as you are in the vicinity of any good Ethernet service provider and you are not in my house, you should already have a fast enough and better internet connection (sob!).
+- A WiFi connection that is fast enough for some decent 1080p content streaming.
+If you are near any good Ethernet service provider and are not in my house, you should already have a fast enough and better internet connection (sob!).

 - A USB wall adapter for some power.

 If you don’t want your phone to drain, this process will be just what you were looking for.
 It is a bit complex, so if you wanted something simple, this might slightly put you off.
 But it does work when done correctly.
 Just follow the below instructions, and everything should be just fine.

 You will need to install three simple apps for this method on your incredibly useful Android phone, which is much more relaxed than iPhone.

 - A file manager that supports native casting capabilities and which can add/remove hidden files.
 I recommend using the ES file manager cause it’s flipping awesome.

 - A casting app to help you out with, you know, casting pirated stuff that you might get in trouble for doing.
 You can download any casting app of your choice.
 I suggest something simple, like LocalCast.